justinpobrien/quindici/README.md

 The initial board state can be represented by an array.
 For example: `[15,0,14,13,3,6,8,5,12,2,7,4,11,9,10,1]`

-Which in turn can be represented as a hexidecimal string: `f0ed3685c274b9a1`
+Which in turn can be represented as a hexadecimal string: `f0ed3685c274b9a1`

 When passed as a URL parameter (`https://quindici.io/?board=f0ed3685c274b9a1`), it will render the board state: